mjpieters/cpython/Doc/library/inspect.rst

    Return true if the object is a Python generator function.

    .. versionchanged:: 3.8
-      Functions wrapped in :func:`functools.partial` now return true if the wrapped function is a Python generator function.
+      Functions wrapped in :func:`functools.partial` or
+      :func:`functools.partialmethod` now return true if the
+      wrapped function is a Python generator function.